 John R. McGinley, Jr.

 Jack McGinley is a trial attorney with more than 45 years of legal experience.
 He concentrates his practice in corporate, business, real estate, and professional liability matters.
 He also has significant experience in handling matters on behalf of nonprofit organizations.
-At Eckert Seamans, he serves as a member of the Board of Directors and chair of the Executive Committee.

 Jack previously served in the public sector as an assistant district attorney of Allegheny County.
-He later cofounded the firm Grogan Graffam McGinley, P.C., where he practiced for more than 30 years before joining Eckert Seamans as an equity partner in 2002.
+He later co-founded the firm Grogan Graffam McGinley, P.C., where he practiced for more than 30 years before joining Eckert Seamans as an equity partner in 2002.
 Throughout his legal career, he has successfully tried numerous high-profile cases to verdict.
-He also chaired the Independent Regulatory Review Commission of Pennsylvania for more than 10 years and is a fellow of the American College of Trial Lawyers and member of the Academy of Trial Lawyers of Allegheny County.
+He also chaired the Independent Regulatory Review Commission of Pennsylvania for more than 10 years and is a fellow of the American College of Trial Lawyers and a member of the Academy of Trial Lawyers of Allegheny County.